front-end-intermediate/session-2/storage.md

 }
 ```

+Test the form now and examine the localStorage as you enter items.

-Finally, let's refactor the code so the checkboxes report true if checked:
+Let's add code so the checkboxes report true if checked:

 ```js
 var saveData = function(){